rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ## Missing Instances

-It would be ideal if all typeclasses, in the _base_ package, that have something to do with failures (e.g. `Alternative`, `MonadFail`) came with at least one instance that allows to recover the error information.
-This is, sadly, not the case for `MonadFail` (see [_add_blank_target Monoid Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#modadfail-and-maybe)).
+It would be ideal if all typeclasses, in the _base_ package, that have something to do with failures (e.g. `Alternative`, `MonadFail`) came with at least one instance allowing to recover the error information.
+This is not the case for `MonadFail` (in fact, `MonadFail` has teamed up with `MonadPlus` to suppressing error information [_add_blank_target Monoid Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#modadfail-and-maybe)).
-And, as we have seen, this is not the case for `Alternative`.
+And, as we have seen in previous section, this is not the case for `Alternative`.

 Can we come up with `Alternative` instances that do a decent job of maintaining error information?
 It seems, the answer is yes.
-Now, we can say bye to pessimism!

 ### `Either [e] a`